hzzzzzhappy/Anonymous_Repository_of_MC4AD/README.md

-# Anonymous_Repository_of_MC4AD
+# Repository_of_MC4AD
-😊 This is the official anonymous implementation of the 3D Anomaly Detection paper: ‘Examining Defects from a Mechanical Perspective for 3D Anomaly Detection’.
+😊 This is the official implementation of the 3D Anomaly Detection paper: ‘Examining Defects from a Mechanical Perspective for 3D Anomaly Detection’.

 We have provided the code for MC4AD.
 Please follow the steps below to configure your environment.
 ## Environments
 ### You need to create our environment.
-Our code run in the device CUDA11.1.
+Our code runs on the device CUDA11.1.
 If you do not have any environments already created, please run:
 ```bash
 conda create -n py3-TA python=3.8
 conda activate py3-TA